prikshitgudania007/Sample-Superstore-Dashboard/README.md

 # Superstore-Sales-Dashboard
-Created an interactive power bi end to end Dashboard for retail sales insights.
+Created an interactive power bi end to end Dashboard for Sample superstore sales insights.